OIT-ADS-Web/scramjet/README.md

 # Simplest example

-This would be typical usage - bulk importing a type of record
+This would be typical usage - bulk importing a type of record.
+For example - a nightly csv feed, or nightly table dump - that is a full set of records each time

 ```go